 So let’s begin with an analogy.
 Now I understand a lot of you might feel it’s pretty poorly drawn.
 But please, play along.
 You and I could be the best of friends.
 We practically grew up together.
 Of late have even collaborated in our work.
 One fine day, however, you fatally injure my brother.
 And it isn’t an accident either.
-You were well aware of the consequences of your act.
+You were well aware of the consequences of your actions.

 Pardon my romanticism, but I doubt you’d expect me to act in a manner not prejudiced to the other side.
 And that’s where all arguments of “But it isn’t their fault.” or “What have they got to do with it?” and most importantly, “Don’t make artists pay for political games.” fall flat on their faces.
 For this isn’t a political game.
-It is the reality.
+It is a reality.

-Randeep Hooda, one of the few actors who supports the ban, puts it rather succinctly: “When we try to isolate a nation, we do so in all aspects – economically and diplomatically.
+Randeep Hooda, one of the few actors who support the ban, puts it rather succinctly: “When we try to isolate a nation, we do so in all aspects – economically and diplomatically.
 And so, Cultural isolation must follow.”

 A message of unwavering solidarity.
 One which says that we stand with our soldiers come what may.
 And the only way to do so is to shun across all spheres.
 Even if this results in a few people having to move back to their beloved country.
 Well then, so be it.

 How does one “keep politics away from art” when talking about something that affects the lives of a whole nation?
-Do Mr. Bhatt and Mr. Johar realize that India has, in fact, tried countless number of times to resolve the dispute with Pakistan peacefully, and failed every single time?
+Do Mr. Bhatt and Mr. Johar realize that India has, in fact, tried a countless number of times to resolve the dispute with Pakistan peacefully, and failed every single time?

-And even though you say that of course you condemn Pakistan and its actions, but banning artists is not a solution; remember that it isn’t meant as a solution.
+And even though you say that of course, you condemn Pakistan and its actions, but banning artists is not a solution; remember that it isn’t meant as a solution.
 It is meant as an act of solidarity to every single man and woman who stands guarding your border, while you debate on the fairness of the whole scenario.
-It is meant to be a sign of the fact that we value the unwavering sacrifices of our defence forces much above any actor or actress.
+It is meant to be a sign of the fact that we value the unwavering sacrifices of our defense forces much above any actor or actress.